 We produce four mainstage productions per year in the Bud Frank Theatre, located in Gilbreath Hall on ETSU's main campus.
 This 209 seat proscenium stage is named after the Theatre Program founder Harold (Bud) Frank, who taught acting and directing in the Department of Communication along with his wife Daryl, who specialized in children's theatre and stage movement.
 Additionally experimental works are produced in the newly renovated Studio 205, a performance lab located in the Campus Center Building on ETSU’s main campus.

 The Department of Theatre and Dance is fully dedicated to all aspects of our mission and function.
-Theatre and Dance offers a four-year Bachelor of Arts in Theatre.
+Theatre and Dance offers a four-year Bachelor of Arts in Theatre, with concentrations in Acting, Design/Production, and Musical Theatre!
 The Department of Theatre and Dance is an institutional member of both the American College Dance Festival Association and Tennessee Association of Dance; dance students regularly attend and perform at these and other conferences.
-In addition, our program produces an annual dance concert and student dance composition showcase.
 Check out our Auditions page for more information!